 A doctor or nurse can provide the Cervical Screening Test.
 Women eligible for the cervical cancer screening do not need to pay for the screening test, but the doctor may charge their standard consultation fee for the appointment.
 Some doctors , clinics and health centres offer bulk billing, which means there are no out-of-pocket expenses.
 It's important for people to check if there are any costs when making their appointment.
 To find a cervical screening provider in Victoria visit Cancer Council Victoria website.

 - For every 1,000 women screened, 7 women had a high-grade abnormality detected by histology

 - In 2015, 727 women aged 20–69 were diagnosed with cervical cancer

-Health workers are often asked by patients if they should have the cervical screening test.
-A Cervical Screening Test is needed in anyone with a cervix including if they:
+Health workers are often asked by patients if they should have the Cervical Screening Test.
+A Cervical Screening Test is needed in anyone aged 25-74 with a cervix, even if they: